ktbartholomew/markalytics/README.md

 <a href="/buy-now" data-ga-click="event" data-category="conversion-buy-now" data-label="homepage-button" data-action="click">Buy Now</a>
 ```

-Instead of _also_ having to do this:
+Instead of _also_ having to do all this:

 ```javascript
 $('#cumbersome-id-attribute').on('click', function (e) {
   e.preventDefault();

   ga('send', 'event', {
     eventCategory: 'conversion-buy-now',
     eventLabel: 'homepage-button',